mahen83/training/CourseOutline.md

  - Introduction to T-SQL and SQL Server

-  - Overview of T-SQL and its features Understanding SQL Server and its components Data Retrieval with SELECT Statement
+  - Overview of T-SQL and its features Understanding SQL Server and its components.
+  - Data Retrieval with SELECT Statement

   - Writing basic SELECT queries Using WHERE clause to filter data Sorting query results with ORDER BY
   - Working with NULL values Data Filtering and Conditional Logic